RajeevAtla/blog/_posts/2020-4-19-Damped-Driven-Oscillators.md

 $F = -bv$

 We could stop here and start to analyze the system, but for the sake of spiciness, we move on to something more.
 Remember your old friend Throckmorton?
 Well yeah, for the sake of being annoying, he's screwing with your experiment and moving the place the spring is rooted in.
 But he is still your friend, so instead of moving it around in a random way, he moves the support exactly sinusoidally, and avoids having you look up integrals (very fun, but an acquired taste).
-Here, Throckmorton also helps out your grades in your physics class by making you learn some new physics.
+Here, Throckmorton also helps out your grades in your physics class by making you learn some new physics, so be semi-appreciative of him, but only sometimes! ༼ つ  ͡° ͜ʖ ͡° ༽つ

 Anyway, let the amplitude of the oscillations of the force he applies be $F_0$.
 To make the mathematics easier, we write the force he exerts as a complex exponential: